 The letter states the alleged policy violation(s) and the summary for why you are receiving the letter.
-The Office of Student Conduct (OSC) received a report alleging that you violated the ISU Student Code of Conduct, and/or the Criminal Code of Iowa.
-The letter will state whether it is a Level 1 or Level 2 case, by the ISU student disciplinary case classifications.
-You can find more details about the charges and the Student Conduct Code by reviewing the Student Disciplinary Regulations.
+The Office of Student Conduct (OSC) received a report alleging that you violated the ISU Student Code of Conduct.
+The letter will state whether it is a separation level or non-separation level case, by the ISU Student Code of Conduct case classifications.
+You can find more details about the charges and prohibited conduct by visiting the Student Conduct Code.

-The letter also gives the name of the OSC staff handling your case and provides a date deadline for you to schedule your hearing by calling the Office of Student Conduct (515-294-1020).
+The letter also gives the name of the OSC staff handling your case, provides a date deadline for you to schedule your conduct conference, and information about how to schedule.

-An administrative hearing is a meeting with an administrator from the Office of Student Conduct.
+A conduct conference is a meeting with an administrator from the Office of Student Conduct.
 During the meeting, the staff will discuss the incident with you, and you will have an opportunity to provide an explanation, ask questions, and receive information about the student disciplinary process.
 You will also have an opportunity to state whether or not you take responsibility for the incident.
 If you are found responsible, based on the information in the file and the information you provide during your hearing, there are various sanctions that could be imposed.
 Sanctions are impacted by the seriousness of the incident and if there are prior student disciplinary considerations.
 All students have the right to appeal any decision by a student conduct administrator based on certain grounds outlined in the Code of Conduct.

-What happens if I refuse to schedule a hearing appointment prior to the deadline given in the letter?
+What happens if I refuse to schedule a conduct conference prior to the deadline given in the letter?

-Refusing to schedule a meeting or neglecting to attend a previously scheduled meeting means that your voice is not heard in the matter.
-Also, the case may be decided in your absence.
+Refusing to schedule a meeting or neglecting to attend a previously scheduled meeting means that your voice is not heard in the matter and the case may be decided in your absence.
 In some cases, failure to respond may result in an Administrative Hold being placed on your university account, preventing you from changing your course schedule, obtaining transcripts, etc.

 For all disciplinary cases, the burden of proof is preponderance of the evidence.